hanlee4g/mybots/README.md

 </div>

 ### Core Data Structure
-The core data structure in my project is the linkConnectionOrder array, found in the creature class.
+The core data structure in my project is the linkConnectionOrder array, found in `creature.py`.
 With the information stored in just this array and my continuous list of every link that has ever been created (including deleted links), I can generate a full creature.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/22042474/225160315-d3501bfb-9981-4116-b149-bc4d7f44b933.jpg" width="600">